mary-octavia/URL-datasets/README.md

 # URL-datasets
-The datasets we've used for malware and potable executable detection experiments
+Here you can find the datasets we've used for our web page infection and portable executable detection experiments